captainsvbot/TeslaChain-369/WHITEPAPER.md

 ## 7. Incentive

-By convention, the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block.
+By convention, the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block [4].
 This adds an incentive for nodes to support the network and provides a way to initially distribute coins into circulation.

 TeslaChain follows this model for LINK blocks.
 For AXIS blocks, the skip-chain structure creates an additional security incentive: including an invalid AXIS reference would invalidate the block, wasting the proof-of-work expenditure.